openstack4j/openstack4j.github.io/learn/getting-started.md

 #### Endpoint URL Resolver ####

-Resolving and endpoint URL is by default based on the Service Type and Facing perspecitve.
-This logic can be changed by overriding a custom EndpointURLResolver
+Resolving and endpoint URL is by default based on the Service Type and Facing perspective.
+The default logic can be overridden by a custom EndpointURLResolver

 {:.prettyprint .lang-java}